webman168/PowerFox-Evolved/README.md

 ## Building
 Requirements: MacPorts running on Mac OS X 10.5 or higher.

-Installed through macports: make and yasm
+Installed through macports:
+* make
+* yasm
+* a later release of python2

 To build PowerFox, first download the Git repo using: